 This is the right course for anyone who has enjoyed both English GCSEs and feels they have cross-curricular language skills and interest, which encompass the literary and linguistic.
 If you enjoy reading fiction and non-fiction, appreciate the creative and analytical aspects of English work and have a passion for the written and spoken word, this will be the right course for you.

 Paper 1: [40%] Voices in Speech and Writing

-This focuses on exploring an anthology of text-types and one stage play, such as 'A Streetcar Named Desire'
+This focuses on exploring an anthology of text-types and one modern stage play.

 This unit involves studying a wide range of non-fiction texts on a chosen theme, in preparation for responding to an unseen text on one theme, from the following list:

-We will also read and examine two literary texts on one of the above key themes; for instance, 'The Great Gatsby' and 'Othello'.
+We will also read and examine two literary texts on one of the above key themes.

 Please note, studying Lang-Lit at A-level is an invitation to engage in and examine texts which can sometimes include challenging and difficult topics.